UnlyEd/prisma-algorithm-matcher/README-CONDITIONAL-OPERATORS.md

 ## Contains

 ### definition
-	Check if a string contains a given string, if an array contained a specific element or if an object contained another object
+	Check if a string contains a given string, if an array contained a specific element or if an object contained another object.

  ### alias
 * contains